Whether you want to spot a western lowland gorilla or track colourful mandrills, here’s our pick of Gabon’s wildlife highlights.

 Lady Ross’s turaco

-Learn more about Gabon's exceptional wildlife with 10% off our guide:
+Learn more about Gabon’s exceptional wildlife with our comprehensive guide.